School Counseling at Licton Springs

 Ballard Food Bank provides weekly Food for Kids Weekend Bags– this includes snacks and meals for students.
 There are no income restrictions or requirements, and we pick up every Thursday to go home with students before the weekend.

 The Community Hub Resource Center provides assistance with navigating housing, healthcare, transportation, child care, utilities and more.
-Call directly 206-789-7800, extension 4, email email@example.com, or visit in person Mondays & Thursdays 10-6:45pm or Tuesdays & Wednesdays 10-3:45pm.
+Call directly 206-789-7800, extension 4, email, or visit in person Mondays & Thursdays 10-6:45pm or Tuesdays & Wednesdays 10-3:45pm.

 Right Now Needs Fund provides financial assistance for basic needs of students.
 Examples include warm clothing, adequate food, shelter, and necessary school supplies.

-We partner will several outside agencies and providers, including: mental health therapy, case management, and wraparound services.
+We partner with several outside agencies and providers, including: mental health therapy, case management, and wraparound services.
 Let us know if you are in need and we will do our best to get you connected as soon as possible!
 Check out our Resources page for more!